 Author: Emma Jackson & Ian Hussey

-Emma Jackson is a settler on Treaty 6 land, where she is an MA candidate in the department of sociology at the University of Alberta.
+Emma Jackson is a settler on Treaty 6 land, where she recently completed her MA in sociology at the University of Alberta.
 Her research interests include feminist political economy, transnational migration, and geographies of resource extraction.
 Emma has a degree in geography from Mount Allison University, and over four years experience as a student organizer with the Canadian fossil fuel divestment movement.
-She is also a research assistant at Parkland Institute for the SSHRC-funded Corporate Mapping Project, where she is investigating Canada’s nine largest oil, gas, and pipeline corporations.
+She was a research assistant at Parkland Institute for the SSHRC-funded Corporate Mapping Project from September 2016 through December 2018.